Eudaimonia: A Better Word for “Happiness”

 If there is a measurable, quantifiable way to be happy, how can we know what it is?

 If there is a measurable, quantifiable way to be happy, how can we know what it is?
 The spoiler alert is that even if there miraculously is an answer, not all of us will accept or recognize it.
-Happiness can be a surprisingly controversial topic.
+Happiness is a surprisingly controversial topic.

 Still, only the most impassive, out-of-touch person does not think, wonder, or care about happiness.